anjakuchenbecker/mobile_smart_home_diy_camper_van/README.md

 ![Story Example](docs/mobile_smart_home_diy_camper_van_story_detail.png)

 ## Overall Prototyping Status

-04.05.2021: I've soldered a lot, physically installed already most of the electronic components and wrote over 1000 lines of code, but yet not finished ;-)
+06.06.2021: I've soldered a lot, physically installed all of the electronic components and wrote over 4500 lines of code.
+Next step is to transform this prototype setup into final units, which can I install into our Sprinter.

 ![Overall Prototyping Status](docs/mobile_smart_home_diy_camper_van_overall_prototyping_status.png)